gnosisguild/mech/README.md

 Mech implements the EIP-4337 [Account](contracts/base/Account.sol) interface meaning they allow bundlers to execute account-abstracted user operations from the Mech's address.
 For this purpose the EIP-4337 entry point contract first calls the Mech's `validateUserOp()` function for checking if a user operation has a valid signature by the mech operator.
-The entry point then calls the `exec` function, or any other function using the `onlyOperator` modifier, to trigger execution.
+The entry point then calls the `execute` function, or any other function using the `onlyOperator` modifier, to trigger execution.

 ### EIP-1271 signatures